Mercedes-Benz has revealed the 4th generation GLE ahead of its public debut at the 2018 Mondial de l’Automobile or Paris Motor Show.

 The Multibeam LED headlamps produces the maximum light intensity permitted by law, i.e. the brightness of the main beam headlamps remains above the reference value of 1 lux over a distance of more than 650 metres.

 At the rear, the angular tail lamps remind you of some VW Group cars.
-The reflectors are located further down the bumper.
-The wheel options range from 18 to 22-inches.
+The reflectors are located further down the bumper, and the exhausts appear to be real—a welcome change.
+The wheel options range from 18- to 22-inches.

 The optional MBUX Interior Assist comes with an overhead camera that registers movements of the driver’s and front passenger’s hands, and when a hand approaches the touchscreen or the touchpad on the centre console, the display highlights the elements accordingly.
 The system is able to distinguish the driver’s hand from that of the front passenger, and therefore knows whose seat massaging function is to be activated, for example.